 Lip Augmentation With a Surgical Implant

-Permanent lip augmentation requires the placement of a soft silicone implant.
+Lip augmentation requires the placement of a soft silicone implant.
 The implant is shaped to provide a natural appearance and available in a variety of sizes.
-The results are permanent, but the implant can be removed if necessary.
+The implant can be removed if necessary.
 A very small incision is made and the implant is carefully inserted.
 Some bruising and sensitivity should be expected for up to two weeks after the surgery.

 Lip Augmentation With Dermal Fillers